Home Baked Abstractions, Store Bought Implementations

 Naturally, that’s not going to fly for a project that has a deadline because it’s the most surefire way to ensure you miss your deadline.
 So, https://arewedoneyet.YOUR_COMPANY.TLD/YOUR_PROJECT.
 Make it, own it, update it, get it ready before you even write your code.

 I have a few regrets about the projects I’ve architected and lead, and not having this be a real, fully updating, automated website has consistently been one of them.
 It’s easy to think “okay but that’s a lotta effort”, but it’s significantly less effort than spending weeks in meetings convincing people that you’re making the progress that you’re making and getting them to understand the shape of the project.
 Linking to an outdated wiki page and saying “ok all the information on here is mostly wrong but this bit is right and this…” is just fucking embarrassing for both you and the person your boss is going to relay that information to.
+It’s so much more than a roadmap, it’s almost like a blend of marketing and sales and user research than a roadmap (shoutout to Asbjørn Brandt for giving me the inspiration that this is more like marketing than a roadmap).
 Do yourself a favor, make the website.

 Make a giant whammy reset button